Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 ALLUXIO_RAM_DISK_SIZE + ALLUXIO_WORKER_HEAP_SIZE + COMPUTE_WORKER_HEAP_SIZE + SYSTEM RESOURCE REQUIREMENT

 When the worker memory is constrained, we recommend the following prioritization.
-System resources contains file descriptor tables and thread allocations, and are limited on the workers, because workers tend to have fewer concurrent accesses compared to master.
+System resources contain file descriptor tables and thread allocations, and are limited to the workers, because workers tend to have fewer concurrent accesses compared to master.
 But we recommend leaving 10-15 GB at least for this purpose as well.
 The next priority should be COMPUTE_WORKER_HEAP_SIZE.
 If the compute worker's heap is too small, some queries will simply fail.
 Unfortunately, it is difficult to know much memory a query will need unless you run it.